ijl20/cambridge_coffee_pot/code/README.md

 ## sensor.py

-Links to the required libraries and reads the data from the sensors.

 Stores the loaded data in a TimeBuffer.

 Provides the `process_sample` function to process the data, which will look at the current value and also some range of previous values to decide whether an EVENT has occurred.

+## weight_sensor.py

+Links to the required libraries and reads the data from the load cell sensors.

+## display.py

+Links the required libraries and writes on the LCD display (or an emulated one).

 ## sensor_utils.py

 Contains generally useful functions and classes, such as `string = list_to_string(list)`.

-## TimeBuffer
+## time_buffer.py

 Implements a circular buffer of <*time*, *value*> pairs which can be stored and retrieved with `put` and `get` and also useful functions are provided which operate in the time dimension, e.g.